asmund20/keyboard_journey/README.md

 # keyboard_journey
 This is my first prototype for a fully custom split keyboard.
-Note that I am still waiting for for some of the parts, and the gerber file may therefore not make a functioning PCB.
+Note that I am still waiting for some of the parts, and the gerber file may therefore not make a functioning PCB.